dell/csi-baremetal-operator/docs/MANUAL_SCHEDULER_CONFIGURATION.md

 ---------------------
 To make CSI work correctly we maintain Kubernetes scheduler extender and scheduler extender patcher components.
-If your Kubernetes distributive is not in the list of supported or you have third party scheduler extender deployed the following manual steps are required
+If your Kubernetes distributive is not in the list of supported or you have third party scheduler extender deployed the following manual steps are required on all master nodes (except OpenShift).
+Note that user must wait for all scheduler pods to restart after configuration change.
 * Vanilla Kubernetes
     * If you have third party scheduler extender deployed add the following sections to your configuration file
     ```yaml